eXept Software AG Logo

 OrderedCollection newWithSize:n

-I know, this is confusing for beginners and was a bad semantic decision.
+I know, this is confusing for beginners and was a bad semantic decision in my opinion.

 However, that's the way the standard was defined and how all Smalltalk's behave,